 Political Science Professor, Author, and Urban Planner

-Dr. Plotch has played a leading role in improving the New York metropolitan area’s infrastructure.
+Dr. Plotch has been an associate professor and director of a Master of Public Administration program.
+He has also played a leading role in improving the New York metropolitan area’s infrastructure.
 As the director of World Trade Center Redevelopment and Special Projects at the Lower Manhattan Development Corporation, he helped lead the nation’s effort to rebuild Lower Manhattan after the attacks of September 11, 2001.
 In his previous positions as manager of planning and manager of policy at the headquarters of New York’s Metropolitan Transportation Authority, he planned multibillion-dollar projects, developed emergency response procedures, and created strategic business plans.

 He received his bachelor’s degree from the State University of New York at Albany, master’s degree in urban planning from Hunter College, and PhD in public and urban policy from the Milano School of International Affairs, Management, and Urban Policy at the New School for Public Engagement.
 In 2023, the University of Michigan Press released Mobilizing the Metropolis.